 Monitor water quality parameters through WDNR Citizens Lake Monitoring Network.
-Timeframe: Continuation of current effort.
-Facilitator: Dennis Hirtz or new volunteer Description: management planning activity.
+Continuation of current effort.
+Facilitator: Dennis Hirtz or new volunteer Description: Monitoring water quality is an important aspect of every lake management planning activity.
 Collection of water quality data at regular intervals aids in the management of the lake by building a database that can be used for long-term trend analysis.
 Early discovery of negative trends may lead to the reason of why the trend is occurring.
 Volunteer water quality monitoring should be completed annually by Mid Lake riparians through the Citizen Lake Monitoring Network (CLMN).
 The CLMN is a WDNR program in which volunteers are trained to collect water quality information on their lake.
 The MLPMD currently monitor a single site in Mid Lake (at the deep hole) under the advanced CLMN program.
-This includes collecting Secchi disk transparency, as well as sending in water chemistry samples (chlorophyll- a , and total phosphorus) to the Wisconsin State Laboratory of Hygiene (WSLH) for analysis.
+This includes collecting Secchi disk transparency, as well as sending in water chemistry samples (chlorophyll-a, and total phosphorus) to the Wisconsin State Laboratory of Hygiene (WSLH) for analysis.
 The samples are collected three times during the summer and once during the spring.
 It is important to note that as a part of this program, the data collected are automatically added to the WDNR database and available through their Surface Water Integrated Monitoring System (SWIMS).
 It also must be noted that the CLMN program may be changing in the near future with sample analysis cost coverage not available annually.
-Recently there has been a move to have new CLMN volunteers collect Recently there has been a move to have new CLMN volunteers collect samples for three years and then stop so that additional lakes can be funded.
+Recently there has been a move to have new CLMN volunteers collect samples for three years and then stop so that additional lakes can be funded.
 If a long-term record is desired by the MLPMD then it will be important to maintain the volunteer data collection without a lapse.
 The MLPMD board will need to review the specifics of the revised program when available and potentially modify this management action.
-Action Steps: - Trained CLMN volunteer(s) collects data, enters data into SWIMS, and report results to association members during annual meeting.
-CLMN volunteer and/or MLPMD board would facilitate new volunteer(s) as needed
+Action Steps: Frained CLMN volunteer(s) collects data, enters data into SWIMS, and eport results to association members during annual meeting.

+2. CLMN volunteer and/or MLPMD board would facilitate new volunteer(s) as needed

 Management Action: Monitor winter dissolved oxygen levels.

-Timeframe: Annually during late-winter

-Facilitator: Dennis Hirtz or new volunteer

-Description: for supporting a healthy fish population in any lake.
+Timeframe: Annually during late-winter Facilitator: Dennis Hirtz or new volunteer Description: Dissolved oxygen is critical for supporting a healthy fish population in any lake.
 Mid Lake is known to have periodic fish kills related to low oxygen during long winters.
 (Photograph 5.0-1).
 Understanding the dissolved oxygen levels during the winter months in Mid Lake will help drive fisheries management decisions including such topics as the potential need of installing an aeration system.
-The MLPMD would periodically conduct dissolved oxygen profiles during the late-winter (late-February, early-March when ice is safe).
+Photograph 5.0-1.
+Winter fish kill during early-March 2018.
+(Photo by Jon Stein) The MLPMD would periodically conduct dissolved oxygen profiles during the late-winter (late-February, early-March when ice is safe).
 A dissolved oxygen probe would be lowered through the ice and measurements would be collected every foot.

-Action Steps:

-Secure access to a dissolved oxygen reader, either through borrowing a unit (e.g. Oneida County, regional WDNR) or purchasing one.
+Action Steps: Secure access to a dissolved oxygen reader, either through borrowing a unit (e.g. Oneida County, regional WDNR) or purchasing one.
+2. Enter data into SWIMS and to the local WDNR fisheries biologist.

-2. H